optimuscoprime/battlecode/README.md

   and tick "Compute and view match synchronously" (remember to select a map)
 * "Right-clicking on an open square in the map brings up a menu that lets you add new units to the map.
 Right-clicking on an existing unit allows you to set its control bits, which the robot's player can query and react to.
 You can also drag-and-drop units on the map." (need to pause first)

+## Submitting

+* Copy one of the players into the directory `teams/team219` (and make sure the package name is changed to `team219`)
+* In the Battlecode2013 directory, type: `ant -Dteam=team219 jar` and it will create a `submission.jar` file that you can submit on the website

 ## Git

 If you change something, type: